January 20th, 2021

-• A healthy back – when core muscles lack strength and endurance, poor posture can increase wear and tear on the spine leading to degeneration and herniated discs(4).
+- To maintain a healthy posture – when core muscles lack strength and endurance, poor posture can increase wear and tear on the spine leading to degeneration and herniated discs(4).
 Lower back pain affects four out of five people at some point in their lives but most cases can be prevented and treated by doing exercises that promotes core strength and endurance(2).
-Chiropractors and physiotherapists alike are quick to prescribe a regiment of core exercises to their patients with back pain.
+Athletic Therapists, Chiropractors and Physiotherapists alike are quick to prescribe a regiment of core exercises to their patients with back pain.

-A balanced core is needed to engage muscles effectively.
-Likewise a balanced core can only be developed when surrounding muscles are conditioned and able to support the core.
+A balanced core is needed to engage all muscles effectively.
+And a balanced core can only be developed when surrounding muscles are conditioned and able to support it.

 1. Donaldson A1, Cook J, Gabbe B, Lloyd DG, Young W, Finch CF. Bridging the Gap Between Content and Context: Establishing Expert Consensus on the Content of an Exercise Training Program to Prevent Lower-Limb Injuries.
 Clin J Sport Med.
 2014 Jul 9.